Welfare: Needs, Rights and Risks

 Welfare: Needs, Rights and Risks addresses the question of how people get access to social welfare in the UK today.
 It explores the public, political and professional definitions, constructions and conflicts about who should receive social welfare and under what conditions.
 In a period during which...

-Gordon Hughes, Gail Lewis
+Edited By Gordon Hughes, Gail Lewis

 Unsettling Welfare addresses the changing relationship between social welfare, its 'recipients' and the state.
 In particular, the book explores the direction and the impact of the reforms of the welfare state that took place during the 1980s and 1990s.
 By focusing on specific fields of social ...